Historical Markers in Kennebec County, Maine

 Kennebec County Timeline

-This timeline provides a concise overview of the key events in the history of Kennebec County, Maine.
+This timeline provides a condensed summary of the historical journey of Kennebec County, Maine.

 - 1674 - Kennebec County was originally part of Plymouth Colony.